-Add New Services and Service Configurations to the Stencils
+Add New Services and Service Configurations to the Stencils About this task

-Periodically, you may install additional services and adapters to your application or update service configurations created in the Sterling Integrator user interface.
-Perform this procedure any time you need to update the Graphical Process Modeler (GPM) stencils to display the most current services and adapters installed with Sterling Integrator.
+Periodically, you may install additional services and adapters to Sterling B2B Integrator or update service configurations created in the Sterling B2B Integrator user interface.
+Perform this procedure any time you need to update the Graphical Process Modeler (GPM) stencils to display the most current services and adapters installed with Sterling B2B Integrator.

-You must be working with the GPM online (Sterling Integrator must be running) to use this command.
+You must be working with the GPM online (Sterling B2B Integrator must be running) to use this command.